pagkly/Zed/Investopedia4/Double Exponential Moving Average (DEMA) Definition and Calculation.md

 Although the indicator is called a Double Exponential Moving Average, the equation does not rely on using a double exponential smoothing factor.
 Instead, the equation doubles the EMA, but then cancels out the lag by subtracted a smoothed EMA.
 Because of the complication of the equation, DEMA calculations require more data versus straight EMA calculations.
 However, modern spreadsheets and technical-charting packages easily calculate DEMAs.

 DEMAs react quicker than traditional MAs, which means they are more likely to be used by [[day traders]](https://www.investopedia.com/terms/d/daytrader.asp) and [[swing traders]](https://www.investopedia.com/terms/s/swingtrading.asp).
-Investors may also use them, but since many long-term [[investors]](https://www.investopedia.com/terms/i/investor.asp) prefer to be less active in the assets they hold traditional MAs may work better.
+Investors may also use them, but since many long-term [[investors]](https://www.investopedia.com/terms/i/investor.asp) prefer to be less active in the assets they [[Hold|hold]] traditional MAs may work better.

 DEMAs are used in the same ways as traditional MAs.
 DEMAs can also be used to analyze the strength of an [[uptrend]](https://www.investopedia.com/terms/u/uptrend.asp) or downtrend in price.
 Traders may watch for price to cross the DEMA, or DEMAs to cross each other if using multiple DEMAs (with different lookback periods).
 The DEMA may also provide support or resistance.